RouteKG: A knowledge graph-based framework for route prediction on road networks: Preliminaries

 \textup{\textbf{Subproblem 1} (Route prediction with unknown goal $\mathcal{F}_1$)} The goal information is completely absent from the input.
 The mapping function $\mathcal{F}_1$ is designed to predict the future routes solely based on the observed routes, disregarding any goal information:

-\textup{\textbf{Subproblem 2} (Route prediction with goal direction only $\mathcal{F}_2$)} The goal direction $r^d_i$ is known in addition to the observed routes.
+\textup{\textbf{Subproblem 2} (Route prediction with goal direction only $\mathcal{F}_2$)} The goal direction $r^d_i$ (the relative orientation from the last observed road link to the goal link on the road network) is known in addition to the observed routes.
 The mapping function $\mathcal{F}_2$ leverages the goal direction to predict the future routes more accurately:

 \textup{\textbf{Subproblem 3} (Route prediction with complete goal information $\mathcal{F}_3$)} Complete goal information is given in the input.
 The mapping function $\mathcal{F}_3$ leverages both the goal direction $r^d_i$ and exact goal link $e^{\Gamma + \Gamma^\prime}_{i}$ to generate more accurate predictions of the future routes: